 What are trulli?

-Trulli are a traditional form of dry stone huts found in the region of Puglia, Italy.
-They were originally used as dwellings by shepherds and farmers, with the earliest examples dating back to the 16th century.
-Typically constructed from limestone blocks set into a conical shape and topped with a pointed cone-shaped roof made from flat stones held together with mud or mortar, they have become iconic symbols of this area of Italy.
+Trulli have become iconic symbols of this area of Italy, typically constructed from limestone blocks set into a conical shape and topped with a pointed cone-shaped roof made from flat stones held together with mud or mortar.

 Today, many trulli remain in their original condition as homes or tourist attractions, while some have been renovated and turned into comfortable holiday homes for tourists.
-With their distinctive architecture and timeless charm, the trulli have become an integral part of the culture and identity of Puglia.
-Click here to see Alberobello photos.

 Yes, Alberobello is the best place for trulli rentals.
 Not only does Alberobello contain some of the most stunningly preserved trulli in Italy, but it also offers many opportunities to explore and experience the unique culture that surrounds them.

-Alberobello is a UNESCO World Heritage Site on account of its trulli, and is home to the Trulli of Alberobello Museum.
+Alberobello is a UNESCO World Heritage Site for its trulli, and is home to the Trulli of Alberobello Museum.
 It’s also a great place to find trulli-style food in trulli restaurants, such as focaccia with caciocavallo cheese, local wines, and more.
-There are plenty of opportunities for guided tours that can help you learn more about these unique structures and the culture that created them.

 Further reading: Your Ultimate Guide to visiting Alberobello.